Drop some knowledge

 Documentaries and factual TV on TalkTalk

-However, to get more - namely Crime and Investigation, Eden, History, H2, and National Geographic - you can add the Entertainment or Entertainment Extra TV Boost.
+However, to get more - namely Crime and Investigation, Eden, History, H2, National Geographic, and Nat Geo Wild - you can add the Entertainment Boost.
 Boosts give you bundles of additional channels and they work on a rolling monthly basis, so you can start or stop subscribing whenever you want.
+This one also happens to be included as standard with the TV Plus package.

 Documentaries and factual TV on Freeview and Freesat